Bar & Court Admissions

 Don Moran is a member of Pedersen & Houpt’s Litigation and Dispute Resolution Practice Group.
 He represents corporations and individuals in sophisticated civil matters and business transactions.
 His practice concentrates on complex business disputes; environmental, toxic tort and land use litigation; and constitutional law.

-Don has successfully prosecuted and defended numerous lawsuits in state and federal courts involving antitrust, business and toxic torts, claims by or against government entities, misappropriation of trade secrets, employee fraud and bribery, and environmental cost recovery.
-His trial skills are complemented by his extensive experience in arguing appeals at local and national levels.
+Don has successfully prosecuted and defended numerous lawsuits in state and federal courts involving antitrust, business and toxic torts, injunction, claims by or against government entities, employee fraud and bribery, and environmental enforcement and cost recovery.
+His trial skills are complemented by his extensive experience in prosecuting and defending appeals at local and national levels.

 His outstanding track record includes his successful representation of plaintiffs in major business fraud and antitrust actions.
-He has successfully prosecuted federal RICO claims involving complicated bribery and conspiracy schemes.
+He has successfully prosecuted federal RICO claims involving sophisticated bribery and conspiracy schemes.

 He has represented developers and publicly held companies in matters related to facility siting, federal and state Superfund cleanups, and regulatory enforcement actions.
-Don's work with design engineers, geologists, hydro geologists, urban planners, real estate consultants, traffic experts, and other professionals give him the deep understanding of complex land use and environmental issues necessary to devise consistently practical and effective solutions.
+Don's work with professional engineers, geologists, hydrogeologists, soil scientists, real estate experts, and other professionals give him the deep understanding of complex environmental and land use issues necessary to devise consistently effective strategies for both legal and technical matters.

 Don has litigated major high-profile constitutional issues in both state and federal courts.
-New environmental and municipal finance laws have been established as a direct result of his successful litigation of a number of constitutional claims.
+New environmental and municipal finance laws have been established as a result of his successful litigation of constitutional claims.

 A member of the bar of the United States Supreme Court, Don has Martindale-Hubbell's highest peer review ranking.
-An author and speaker, Don has also taught courses in appellate advocacy and litigation skills at The John Marshall Law School in Chicago.
+He has presented oral argument in appeals before the Illinois Supreme Court, Illinois’ First, Second, Third, and Fifth District Appellate Courts, and the U.S. Circuit Courts of Appeal for the Sixth, Seventh and Eleventh Circuits.
+An author and speaker, Don has also taught courses in appellate advocacy and litigation skills at UIC John Marshall Law School.

-- Obtained local government approval to remediate a leaking landfill near St. Louis, Missouri by expanding its capacity and incorporating state-of-the-art features to ensure safe site operation.
+- Obtained local government approval to remediate a leaking landfill near St. Louis, Missouri by expanding its capacity and incorporating state-of-the-art features to ensure safe site operation, and satisfying the objections of a citizens’ group opposed to the expansion.

 - Defeated a county's attempt to shut down a regional pollution control facility.

-- Secured the assets and property of a $2 million business established through employee fraud and theft without filing a lawsuit.
+- Secured the assets and property of a $2 million business established through employee fraud and theft without filing suit.

 - Prosecuted RICO claims to obtain significant financial settlements for a local bottler of a nationally distributed soft drink and a national baby food company victimized by bribery schemes.